-38. Nature of Shares
+34. Nature of Shares

-- (1) Subject to the Articles of Association and the terms of their issue, each Share shall: - (a) carry the right to vote at a meeting of the Company; - (b) represent a proportionate interest in the Company; and - (c) rank, in all respects equally with each other Share of the same class of Shares in the Company. - (2) Subject to Article 50, the Shares or other interests of a Shareholder of a Company are transferable in the manner provided in its Articles of Association. - (3) A Company may create different classes of Shares to the extent permitted by its Articles of Association.
+- (1) Subject to the Articles of Association and the terms of their issue, each Share shall: - (a) carry the right to vote at a meeting of the Company; - (b) represent a proportionate interest in the Company; and - (c) rank, in all respects equally with each other Share of the same class of Shares in the Company. - (2) Subject to Article 46, the Shares or other interests of a Shareholder of a Company are transferable in the manner provided in its Articles of Association. - (3) A Company may create different classes of Shares to the extent permitted by its Articles of Association.

-39. Minimum share capital
+35. Minimum share capital

 - (1) Each Share in a Company must have a fixed nominal value.
 A Share may not be allotted by a Company at less than its nominal value.
-An Allotment of a Share that does not have a fixed nominal value, or is allotted at less than its nominal value, is void. - (2) A Private Company shall have no minimum share capital. - (3) A Public Company: - (a) shall have an issued and allotted share capital (excluding treasury shares) of no less than \$100,000 at any time; and
+An Allotment of a Share that does not have a fixed nominal value, or is allotted at less than its nominal value, is void. - (2) A Private Company shall have no minimum share capital.

-(b) shall not allot a Share except as Paid Up at least as to one-quarter (1/4) of its value, provided that this provision does not apply to any Shares allotted pursuant to an Employee Share Scheme.
+- (3) A Public Company: - (a) shall have an issued and allotted share capital (excluding treasury shares) of no less than \$100,000 at any time; and - (b) shall not allot a Share except as Paid Up at least as to one-quarter $\binom{1}{4}$ of its value, provided that this provision does not apply to any Shares allotted pursuant to an Employee Share Scheme.

-40. Alteration of share capital
+36. Alteration of share capital

-- (1) A Company may, by Ordinary Resolution, alter its share capital unless prohibited by its Articles of Association, or it results in a contravention of the minimum capital requirement for Public Companies under Article 39(3)(a).
-A Company may: - (a) increase its share capital by creating new Shares of an existing class with the same nominal value, or a new class of Shares of such nominal value as it thinks fit; - (b) consolidate and divide its share capital (whether allotted or not) into Shares representing a larger nominal value than their existing nominal value; and - (c) sub-divide its Shares, or any of them, into Shares representing a smaller nominal value than their existing nominal value, provided that the proportion between the amount paid, and the amount unpaid, if any, on each sub-divided Share shall be the same as it was in the case of the Share from which the sub-divided Share is derived. - (2) A Company which fails to comply with the requirements of Article 40(1) is liable to a fine, as set out in Schedule 2. - (3) Subject to Article 44, the Directors may exercise a power of the Company to: - (a) allot Shares; or - (b) grant rights to subscribe for or convert any Securities into Shares, if they are authorised to do so by its Articles of Association or by Ordinary Resolution.
+- (1) A Company may, by Ordinary Resolution, alter its share capital unless prohibited by its Articles of Association, or it results in a contravention of the minimum capital requirement for Public Companies under Article 35(3)(a). - (2) A Company may: - (a) increase its share capital by creating new Shares of an existing class with the same nominal value, or a new class of Shares of such nominal value as it thinks fit; - (b) consolidate and divide its share capital (whether allotted or not) into Shares representing a larger nominal value than their existing nominal value; and - (c) sub-divide its Shares, or any of them, into Shares representing a smaller nominal value than their existing nominal value, provided that the proportion between the amount paid, and the amount unpaid, if any, on each sub-divided Share shall be the same as it was in the case of the Share from which the sub-divided Share is derived. - (3) Subject to Article 40, the Directors may exercise the power of the Company to: - (a) allot Shares; or - (b) grant rights to subscribe for or convert any Securities into Shares, if they are authorised to do so by its Articles of Association or by Ordinary Resolution.

-41. Non-cash consideration for Shares in a Private Company
+37. Non-cash consideration for Shares in a Private Company